EZO Logo

 4. Tracking and monitoring

-It is important for IT managers to ensure effective hardware asset management.
-Ongoing monitoring and accurate tracking throughout the hardware asset lifecycle then becomes essential.
+IT managers ensure effective hardware asset management through ongoing monitoring and accurate tracking throughout the hardware asset lifecycle.

 5. Vendor management